dropitlikecross/Wget-Multithread/README.md

 # Wget-Multithread
-Two shell scripts that give you a work around Wget's lack of Multi Threading.
+Two shell scripts that give you a work around for Wget's lack of Multi Threading.

 **How to multi thread with [Wget](https://www.gnu.org/software/wget/) [2 Methods]**